HamdiTools/GCL_Tool_BIU/README.md

 1) Put the gcl_library.py file inside your python project.
 2) Add the import: import gcl_library as gcl_lib
-3) For example adding a bootstrap command to get a vector, simply write: gcl_lib.bootstrap(the required arguments)
+3) For example adding a jackknife command to get a vector, simply write: gcl_lib.jackknife(the required arguments)

 # An example using the gcl_example.py file :